Sipadan Diving Holidays

 All bookings will be backed up by their 'Low Price Guarantee' to ensure you get the best value for money.

 Kota Kinabalu is the main gateway to all of Sabah's diving destinations, including Sipadan.
 It has an international airport which has direct flights to and from Kuala Lumpur, Bangkok, Brisbane, Hong Kong, Tokyo, Seoul, Taipeh, Kaoshiung, Singapore, Philippines and Brunei.

 Flights - Boat Transfer

 The recommended flight from Kota Kinabalu to Tawau leaves at 7:00 am and arrives at 7:45 am, with Malaysia Airlines.
-This is the flight most resorts favour and guests will be collected here and driven for about 1 hour to Semporna, where the resort boat will transfer you the 45 minutes to your resort on Mabul Island or Kapalai.
+This is the flight most Sipadan dive resorts favour and guests will be collected here and driven for about 1 hour to Semporna, where a boat will transfer you the 45 minutes to your resort on Mabul Island or Kapalai.
 Your diving activities will start in the afternoon.
 Later flights are available but can cause problems with transfers and will almost certainly mean no diving on the first day.

-There are direct flights from Kuala Lumpur to Tawau with Air Asia (07:20-10:05 am), and from Johor Bahru (07:50-10:35 am), but these may mean a long wait for pick up, or an overnight in Semporna and pick up from your hotel next day at 08:00 am.
+There are direct flights from Kuala Lumpur to Tawau with Air Asia (07:20-10:05 am), and from Johor Bahru (07:50-10:35 am), but these may mean a long wait for a pick up, or an overnight in Semporna and pick up from your hotel next day at 08:00 am.
 You can stay at the Seafest Hotel or Dragon Inn in Semporna.
 Air Asia is free-seating and Malaysia Airlines is not.
 Both have emergency exit seats with acres of leg-room.
 For Air Asia you need to be at the front of the queue to secure one of these.